IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 (e.g. VLAN, IP address, routing protocol etc.).

 Technology domain:
-: shot for "switching technology domain", defined as "region" in {{!RFC5212}}, where the term "region" is applied to (GMPLS) control domains.
+: short for "switching technology domain", defined as "region" in {{!RFC5212}}, where the term "region" is applied to (GMPLS) control domains.

 PNC Domain:
 : part of the network under control of a single PNC instance.
-It is subject to the capabilities of the PNC which technologies are controlled.
+It is subject to the capabilities of the PNC which technology is controlled.

 Port:
 : The physical entity that transmits and receives physical signals.